DrewHalverson/DrewHalverson.github.io/index.markdown

 layout: home
 ---

-My name is Drew Halverson.
 Welcome to my blog!

-I am an asipiring web developer, currently enrolled in the Front End Developer program at Madison College in Madison, Wisconsin.
+It will mostly cover topics related to web development, with the occasional foray into some of my other interests.

-I hope you find the things I post here as usefull and interesting as I do.
+I hope you find the things I post here as interesting and useful as I do.